 Jet.com has already raised $220 million and has approximately 1,600 partner merchants that will offer more than 10 million products, ranging from electronics to household products.

 The registration fee will be 49 dollars (around 45 Euros) per year and will allow subscribers “to find the lowest price for whatever they want to buy online,” says a spokesman for Jet.com.

 For the moment still in the test phase, Jet.com wants to temporize the rivalry with Amazon.com, which has dominated the sector for nearly 20 years.

 “With only 8% of online sales, we believe there is still plenty of room for new business, innovation, and growth,” Jet.com said.
 The price of the items will vary according to their number placed in the basket of purchases.

-The company was founded by Marc Lore, who originally made Quidsi (diapers.com and soap.com) that was sold to … Amazon in 2011 for $ 545 million.
+The company was founded by Marc Lore, who originally made Quidsi (diapers.com and soap.com) which was sold to Amazon in 2011 for $545 million.

 She recalled that the previous sites developed by Marc Lore were distinguished by the quality of their customer interface.
 “If someone can get there, it’s he and his investors,” she said.

 “They are smart and they know a bit about e-commerce.
 If they can do it without losing millions every day, they will get there,” says the analyst.